Dfortune014/Crypto-ETL-Project/README.md

 ## 🟣 Phase 3 — Transformation & Materialization (Summary)

 **Goal:**
-Convert the ingested snapshots into an **analytics-ready Parquet layer**, keeping every 5-minute observation but avoiding duplicate inserts, so downstream queries and dashboards are fast, reliable, and cheap to run.
+Convert the ingested snapshots into an **analytics-ready Parquet layer**, keeping every 5-minute observation while avoiding duplicate inserts, so downstream queries and dashboards are fast, reliable, and cost-effective.

 ---